hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

   containers, because our normal docker bindings do not work for them.

 - `platform` (string) - Set platform if server is multi-platform capable

+  If using `build`, this field will be ignored, as the `platform` option for this operation will instead have precedence.

 - `login` (bool) - This is used to login to dockerhub to pull a private base container.
 For pushing to dockerhub, see the docker post-processors